enfabrica/enkit/README.md

     > bazel run //:gazelle
 * if your test needs server dependencies, such as astore or minio
     1. Tests must be run as local = True
-    2. Test must also include the target "//credentials:credentials.json"

 Clean Up / Dev Helpers
 Remove all emulator spawned processes